erikoest/gamlenorge/README.md

 ### width

-Width of the rendered image.
+Pixel width of the rendered image.
+Defaults to 1600.

 ### height

-Height of the rendered image.
+Pixel height of the rendered image.
+Defaults to 400.

 ### width_angle

-Angle from center of rendered image to horizontal edge.
+Horizontal angle of view (radians) from center to edge of the picture. efaults to 0.6.

 ### min_depth

-Minimum depth at which to start rendering.
+Minimum depth (meters) at which to start rendering.
 The parameter is typically used to increase performance if it is known that the area between observer and min_depth is free from obstacles.
 It can also be used to 'see through' a landscape in order to render the terrain behind it.
+Defauls to 0.

 ### max_depth

-Maximum depth to render.
+Maximum depth (meters) to follow each ray.
+Defaults to 150.

 ### haziness